Grenada Broadcast - George Grant - Grenada Broadcast

+DRUG BUST St. George -- In its first drug bust of the year the RGPF Anti-Drug squad in a joint operation with the Coast Guard Unit netted 80-pounds of compressed marijuana which also led to the seizure of one speed boat.

+WAGE INCREASES TOTAL MORE THAN EC$ 22 MILLION ST. GEORGE -- The Grenada government and a number of trade unions in the country have signed agreements on wage increases covering the next three years.

-St. George – Five Carols by Candlelight (CBC) patrons are winners in the event's app prize draw promotion, which began on Monday 19th December.
+FIVE WIN WITH ROTARY'S CAROLS BY CANDELIGHT APP PRIZE DRAWSt.
+George – Five Carols by Candlelight (CBC) patrons are winners in the event's app prize draw promotion, which began on Monday 19th December.

 A REPEATED PROPOSAL ON A WAY TO BENEFICIALLY ENGAGE ALUMNI OF GRENADA's T.A.
 MARRYSHOW COMMUNITY COLLEGE (T. A.M.C.C.)

-I would like to propose as I have done previously, that the administrators of T.A.M.C.C. should generally action a systematic plan to organize and mobilize its alumni in the Diaspora and at home (using available socal media and existing data banks to create a mailing list) to be part of a massive network that could donate much needed funds, educational equipment and books to the college.
+I would like to propose as I have done previously, that the administrators of T.A.M.C.C. should generally action a systematic plan to organize and mobilize its alumni in the Diaspora and at home (using available socal media and existing data banks to create a mailing li

-ST. GEORGE -- Grenada's Prime Minister Dr. the Rt.
+GRENADA'S PM TO TAKE OVER AS CHAIR OF CARICOM FROM JULY ST. GEORGE -- Grenada's Prime Minister Dr. the Rt.
 Hon.
 Keith Mitchell is due to take over as the new Chairman of CARICOM from the first of July this year for a new six month stint.

-ST. GEORGE -- The Levera Beach Resort in Grenada's northern parish of St. Patrick says construction has begun in earnest following last month's ground breaking ceremony.
+CONSTRUCTION WELL UNDERWAY AT LEVERAST.
+GEORGE -- The Levera Beach Resort in Grenada's northern parish of St. Patrick says construction has begun in earnest following last month's ground breaking ceremony.

+KIMPTON TO OPEN NEW HOTEL IN GRENADAGrenada— Kimpton Hotels & Restaurant plans to open its second property in the Caribbean islands, Kimpton Kawana Bay Grenada Resort, a 146-key hotel slated to open in early 2019.

+GOVERNANCE 101 January, 2017, is as good a time as any for us to get serious in dealing with our personal imperfections and the full range of worsening societal issues; so that by December, 2017, we might be justified in saying, "Indeed, we are glad"!

 GRENADA CONSTITUTION ORDER 1973